 Application Content - Narrative

-- Does the project have to address one of DHP's specific Topical Priorities?
+- Does our project have to address one of DHP's Level One Topical Priorities?

 - Can a member of a project advisory committee be from outside New York State?